 Bagatelle Kalahari Game Ranch: Our full report

-Bagatelle Kalahari Game Ranch stands on the east side of the D1268, about 25km north of the tarred C20 road, between Hardap and Stampriet.
-This owner-run tranquil lodge in the red Kalahari dunes was initially a sheep and cattle ranch.
-It is just a 2½-hour drive from Windhoek and makes for an ideal stop-over en route to the Naukluft Park or south to the Fish River area.
+The tranquil, owner-run Bagatelle Kalahari Game Ranch stands in the red Kalahari dunes between Hardap and Stampriet.Initially a sheep and cattle ranch, it is around a 2½-hour drive south of Windhoek and makes an ideal stopover between the capital and the Namib-Naukluft National Park or the Fish River Canyon area.

 - Ideal length of stay

 Food & drink